vork/blog/content/productivity/software-I-use-productivity.md

 categories = ["Software"]
 canonifyurls = true
 +++
 I really love productivity tools.
 Mostly because I’m lazy and I like productivity.
 The perfect match for productivity software.
-Again I’m using a MacBook for work and so productivity matters most while working.
+Again as mentioned in my [design edition]({{< relref "design/software-I-use-design.md" >}}) I’m using a MacBook for work and so productivity matters most while working.
 So this stuff is mostly OS X based.
 <!--more-->

 * [1Password](https://1password.com/):